 And the bench offers different surface levels for a lamp and TV remotes.
 And even a place to store my journal or magazines.

-I really ended up with a DIY crate end table!
+I really ended up with an end table perfectly suited for the height of wood crates!
 This wooden boxes DIY is so easy to customize.
 Just work with the wood you already have!

 Then simply open up the lid and have a snack anytime you wish!

-However this little DIY crate could be used to house anything you wish!
+However DIY wood crates could be used to house anything you wish!

 - sewing, embroidery or knitting supplies